crewAIInc/crewAI/docs/how-to/Creating-a-Crew-and-kick-it-off.md

 ```

 ## Conclusion
 Building and activating a crew in CrewAI has evolved with new functionalities.
-By incorporating verbose mode, memory capabilities, asynchronous task execution, output customization, and language model configuration, your AI team is more equipped than ever to tackle challenges efficiently.
+By incorporating verbose mode, memory capabilities, asynchronous task execution, output customization, language model configuration, and enhanced crew configurations, your AI team is more equipped than ever to tackle challenges efficiently.
 The depth of agent backstories and the precision of their objectives enrich collaboration, leading to successful project outcomes.
+This guide aims to provide you with a clear and detailed understanding of setting up and utilizing the CrewAI framework to its full potential.